-All Master of Arts degrees are centered around a core of 12 courses.
-A focus is then chosen by the student, where an additional 7 courses are taken from the same discipline.
-The final product rounds out the 60 credit hours required for the M.A. degree.
+All Master of Arts degrees are centered around a core of required courses.
+A focus is then chosen by the student, where additional elective courses are taken from the same discipline.
+The final product rounds out the credit hours required for the M.A. degree.
 Bible college graduates may qualify for advanced standing in the M.A. programs.
-Up to one-sixth of the program may be waived if the student has earned a B or better in an equivalent upper-level (junior or senior) undergraduate course.
+Part of the program may be waived if the student has earned a B or better in an equivalent upper-level (junior or senior) undergraduate course.
 Credits may be transferred into the standard Master of Divinity program at the Seminary if the student desires to pursue further study.

 There are two prerequisites for the M.A. programs.
-The prerequisite for the Biblical Counseling focus is the undergraduate "Introduction to Biblical Counseling" course.
+The prerequisite for the Biblical Counseling focus is the undergraduate Introduction to Biblical Counseling course.
 The prerequisite for the Systematic Theology courses is either an undergraduate doctrine survey course, systematic theology courses covering all the major areas of doctrine, or a satisfactory score on the Seminary's Theology Proficiency Exam.